Tex O'Reilly: Spanish-American War

 After arriving in Cuba, the extreme heat and constant mosquitos were a major problem.
 O'Reilly also claimed the extremely poor quality rations were "a slimy, ill-smelling mess, disgusting in appearance and fatal in effect."
 He first witnessed action in The Battle of El Caney.
 The battle was a failure for the American side and O'Reilly described the chaos the battle degenerated into.
 Shelling from Spanish artillery's had disoriented him, and how the heat and lack of water lead to some of his comrades fighting each other over canteens in the middle of the battle.
 He jumped into a trench where a Spanish soldier raised his gun on him, only to be saved at the last second when a Black American soldier killed him at the last second.

 After this, O'Reilly claimed to have never seen a Spanish soldier again, but that he and his fellow soldiers were under constant fire from them from the surrounding jungle.
 After the Battle of San Juan Hill and the decisive American victory at the Battle of Santiago de Cuba, the Spanish surrendered soon after.
 O'Reilly's company was stationed in Cuba for another month after the Spanish surrender where he noted that lack of supplies led to soldiers fighting over the few food rations left.

+Film career

+Tex O'Reilly wrote and acted in western silent films.
+He wrote I Am the Woman (1921), and wrote and acted in Honeymoon Ranch (1920), West of the Rio Grande (1921), and On the High Card (1921).

+Pecos Bill

+Tex O’Reilly created the fictional cowboy hero Pecos Bill.
+The first known story featuring the character, titled The Saga of Pecos Bill, was published in The Century Magazine in October 1923.
+O’Reilly claimed that the tales originated from an oral storytelling tradition among cowboys during the westward expansion in Texas, New Mexico, and Arizona.
+However, folklorists J. Frank Dobie and Richard M. Dorson later determined that the stories were O’Reilly’s own inventions, although subsequent writers borrowed from his work or added new fabricated adventures.

+O'Reilly had previously used the name Pecos Bill for bandit characters in short films on which he worked as both screenwriter and actor: West of the Rio Grande (1921), in which he portrayed Pecos Bill, and On the High Card (1921).

+Between January and February 1935, O'Reilly published Pecos Bill stories in Adventure Magazine.

+O’Reilly also co-authored a comic strip adaptation of Pecos Bill with cartoonist Jack A. Warren (Alonzo Vincent Warren), distributed by the George Matthew Adams Service between 1936 and 1937.